dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 ---

-I recently have been reading up on Lisp (on Lisp) a lot lately and have been quite excited by the ideas and simplicity of the language.
+I recently have been reading up on LISP (on LISP) a lot lately and have been quite excited by the ideas and simplicity of the language.
 So I looked for a nice project to get started on and decided to try building a simple Mailchimp-esque login form in Clojurescript to get my feet wet.
 You can see the dead simple demo <a href="https://dhruvp.github.io/mailchimp-form-cljs/" target="_blank">here</a>, and the full repo <a href="https://github.com/dhruvp/mailchimp-form-cljs" target="_blank">here</a>.
 It is inspired by Lukas Ruebbelke's awesome <a href="http://onehungrymind.com/build-mailchimp-signup-form-angularjs/" target="_blank">post</a> on the same idea, but in Angular.
 Below, I'm going to walk you through the process of how to get from 0 to a working site and all the cool things I learned along the way.
 Ready?
 LEGGO!

 What is Clojurescript
 ---------------------

-Clojurescript is tightly associated with Clojure, the Lisp with all the attention these days that runs on the JVM.
+Clojurescript is tightly associated with Clojure, the LISP with all the attention these days that runs on the JVM.
 The language itself is almost identical to Clojure with the primary difference being that Clojurescript compiles to Javascript and thus can be used for client side code!
 If you want to learn more about Clojure and Clojurescript, do listen to Rich Hickey's talks on the language and its ideas.
 They're really well presented and beautifully explained.
 See the following:

 * [A collection of Rich Hickey Talks](https://www.infoq.com/author/Rich-Hickey)
 * [An introduction to learning Clojure](https://www.braveclojure.com/)